SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-overflowing-text-is-hidden-to-fit-the-model-name-field-size.md

 build_artifact:
   - value: tc-wYIY0MBDO
     label: dtm
-ticket: CTM-937
+ticket: CTM-650
 version: 1019.0.0
 ---
-Users are now always taken to the first page of the asset list when navigated to the **Assets** page.
+Lengthier asset model names are now truncated to fit the field size of the **Model name** in the asset model creation window.
+Hovering over the respective option shows the complete text.